 We’d like to set additional cookies to understand how you use forestresearch.gov.uk, remember your settings and improve our services.

 Preparing to search

-Table 1: Percentages of trees in each crown density class for five species in 2005.
-Each 10% class represents the density of the tree’s crown compared either with an ‘ideal’ tree, i.e. a tree with the maximum possible amount of foliage, or with a ‘local’ tree, i.e. a tree with full foliage under local conditions.
+Table 1: Percentages of trees in each crown density class for five species in 2006.
+Each 10% class represents the density of the tree’s crown compared either to an ‘ideal tree’ (I), i.e. a tree with the maximum possible amount of foliage, or to a ‘local tree’ (L), i.e. an actual tree with full foliage under local conditions.